jcollins-axway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/trace_redaction.md

 ## Objectives

 Learn how to to set up redaction and sanitization rules used to ALLOW transaction path, query arguments, request headers, and response headers when sending data to Amplify Central.
+With the agent default configuration, these information will not be sent to Amplify.

 ## Path show rules

 Parts of the URI path will be redacted before the info is sent to Amplify Central.
 When this is done the Traceability Agent replaces the path value with "{*}" in the transaction details.

-By default all things are redacted and rules must be set to show the path elements.
+By default everything is redacted and rules must be set to show the path elements.
 When using environment variables the variable name is `TRACEABILITY_REDACTION_PATH_SHOW`.

 ```bash
 # Send all path values, no redactions